Inca Trail 4 day Trek – Services & Prices

 The above Inca Trail prices are based on and subject to change based on the following third-party costs which are outside of our control:

-2019 & 2020: Porters 59 Peruvian Soles (S/.50 + S/.9 sales tax) which is about US$18.
-The price paid for the entrance fee is clearly marked on the trek permit.
-This price includes entrance to Machu Picchu.
 The government reserves the right to increase the entrance fee at any time throughout the year and may only give us one or two weeks notice.

-2: Clients will be liable for paying any increased cost of the Inca Trail trek upon arrival in Cusco. *** Due to the new Inca Trail regulations that limit the number of trekkers on the Inca Trail it should be noted demand for spaces on the trek far outweighs the number of available trek permits.
-Unlike many trekking companies Peru Treks have not taken advantage of this situation and in real terms, we have not increased the price of our treks during the last 3 years.
+2: Clients will be liable for paying any increased cost of the Inca Trail trek upon arrival in Cusco.
+Due to the new Inca Trail regulations that limit the number of trekkers on the Inca Trail it should be noted demand for spaces on the trek far outweighs the number of available trek permits.
+Unlike many trekking companies ATAI has not taken advantage of this situation and in real terms, we have not increased the price of our treks during the last 3 years.
 We feel that the service we provide is second to none, and the price that we offer is very competitive and offers the best value for our clients.

 Inca Trail Trek Permit Status